As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Gemstone & Crystal Properties (Quick Study Home)

 - Ultimate Explorer Field Guide: Rocks and Minerals (National Geographic Kids)

 Why Is Turquoise So Valuable?

-Turquoise is known as a gemstone mounted into the world’s oldest jewelry and dated back to 4,000 BC.
+Turquoise is known as a gemstone mounted into the world’s oldest jewelry and dates back to 4,000 BC.
 Being so popular for thousands of years, turquoise, like the newly founded tanzanite and paraiba tourmaline) become part of the culture of many nations.

-The most prominent Persian and New-Mexican deposits of the best quality turquoise are already mined out.
+The most prominent Persian and New Mexican deposits of the best quality turquoise are already mined out.